NDM07042006/OOP-Arkanoid/README.md

 ---
 1. The game was developed as part of the Object-Oriented Programming with Java course curriculum.
-2. All code is written by group members.
+2. Code is written by group members.
 3. The project demonstrates practical application of OOP concepts and design patterns.

 ---